coq/coq/doc/sphinx/proofs/writing-proofs/equality.rst

    Normalize the goal as specified by :n:`@reductions`.
 If no reductions are specified by name, all reductions are applied.
 If any reductions are specified by name, then only the named reductions are applied.
 The reductions include:

+   `head`
+     Do only head reduction, without going under binders.
+Only supported by :tacn:`simpl`, :tacn:`cbn` and :tacn:`lazy`.
+     If this is the only specified reduction, all other reductions are applied.

    `beta`
      :term:`beta-reduction` of functional application